Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Lattice Simulations

-It is of special interest to observe in \fig{tanh_latt}{b} the behavior of the instantaneous asymmetry generated in real-time near the scattering point.
-The results show an instantaneous asymmetry that can be an order of magnitude larger than the asymptotic value.
-In \ac{EWBG}, the analogous $\CP$ asymmetry in 3+1 dimensions can be converted to baryon asymmetry by the $SU(2)$ sphalerons active in the symmetric phase.
-The baryon asymmetry generated in the proximity of the bubble wall penetrates into the broken phase as the bubble expands and is preserved due to the inactive electroweak sphalerons if the phase transition is sufficiently strong.
-Thus the instantaneous $\CP$ asymmetry generated near the wall, at the collision point, may play a relevant role in predicting the observed baryon asymmetry of the universe and needs to be carefully considered in future non-perturbative studies.
+The behavior of the instantaneous charge asymmetry in \fig{phase-asym}{a}, shown by the non-vanishing $\rho_n (t)$, in real time near the wall, merits particular attention.
+In \ac{EWBG}, $SU(2)$ sphalerons active in the symmetric phase can convert the analogous $\CP$ asymmetry in 3+1 dimensions to baryon asymmetry.
+As the bubble expands, the baryon asymmetry generated near the wall penetrates into the broken phase, where it remains preserved when electroweak sphalerons become inactive for a sufficiently strong phase transition.
+This suggests that the instantaneous $\CP$ asymmetry generated at the collision point near the wall may play a crucial role in explaining the observed baryon asymmetry of the universe, necessitating careful consideration in future nonperturbative studies.

-For all $\theta_0$ values in the range $[0,0.58\,\pi]$, we show the continuum limits of $\braket{\Qv^s(\infty)}_{\rm net}$ obtained from linear extrapolation in \fig{tanh_latt}{c}, and compare with the leading-order predictions from \ac{DWBA} by treating $\theta(x)$ as perturbation (blue dashed line) in \fig{tanh_latt}{d}.
-The asymptotic values at small $\theta_0$ match the perturbative predictions within $3\sigma$.
-The asymptotic values at larger $\theta_0$, instead, deviate from the perturbative predictions, as expected.